 Emphasis is put on encouraging and furthering literacy and numeracy skills through individualised programmes.
 Our Speech and Language Therapist assesses our students thoroughly and personalises individual programmes for each students needs.
 Students with social communication difficulties follow a SULP programme tailored to meet their needs; this will be discrete sessions and is also integral to the work we do across all areas of the curriculum.

 We have found that many young people who have previously encountered problems at school are often motivated by a vocationally based day.
-Thus the curriculum offered to students includes work related learning which incorporates Agriculture/Horticulture, Equine Studies, Small Animal and Pet Care, Painting and Decorating and Construction, Motor Vehicle Studies, Art and Design, Video Production, Graphic Design, Digital Photography, Catering, Woodwork and Life-skills.
+Thus the curriculum offered to students includes work related learning which incorporates Agriculture/Horticulture, Equine Studies, Small Animal and Pet Care, Painting and Decorating and Construction, Art and Design, Video Production, Graphic Design, Digital Photography, Catering, Woodwork and Life-skills.

 Land Based and Equine Studies